Travel and Nature by Santosh BS

 Gujarat: The land of food, temples and much more, Gujarat has a wonderful diversity of bird-life with variations from the Jamnagar coastal areas to the dry arid Kutch landscapes.
 Incidentally, Velavadar National Park is declared the largest roosting site for Harriers.
 Greater Flamingo, Merlin, Grey Hypocolius, Lesser Florican, Hen Harrier, Short-eared Owl are some of the key highlights.

 Rajasthan: The majority of the tourist influx to this ‘desert state’ are either for the forts, cuisine or the majestic palaces spread across the state but most people are unaware that the ‘desert’ is exactly home to some of the very fine birds, some critically endangered that may go extinct in the near future.
+If you are looking for a new place to take a tour but don’t want to be out in the wild check out bus tours from new brunswick.
 I would specifically call out the majestic bird, the ‘Great Indian Bustard’, very unfortunate that only about 150 of them survive in the wild and the best place to sight them is the Desert National Park in Rajasthan.
 Green Munia, Great Indian Bustard, Laggar Falcon, Cinereous Vulture, Spotted Creeper, Black-necked Stork, Griffon Vulture, Desert Lark are some of the other popular species from here.

 Western Ghats: Well, this is not one state but a whole region extending right from Goa to Kerala covering parts of Karnataka and Tamil Nadu as well and the diversity of birds you would see is mind-boggling to say the least.
 Malabar Pied Hornbill, Malabar Trogon, Malabar Grey Hornbill, Little Spiderhunter, Srilankan Frogmouth, Malabar Barbet, White-bellied Woodpecker, Nigiri Blue Robin, Black & Orange Flycatcher, Yellow-browed Bulbul, Blyth’s Starling and the list doesn’t just end.
 Dandeli, Ooty, Thattekad, Munnar are some of the very ‘hot’ spots.